 Law enforcement must first determine if the restrained person had notice of the orders.
 If notice cannot be verified, the restrained person must be advised of the terms of the orders.
 If the restrained person then fails to obey the orders, the officer must enforce them.
-(Family Code section 6383.)
+(Fam.
+Code, § 6383.)